82-90 Wall Street, 3d floor, 203.432.4900

 Special Requirements for the Ph.D.
 Degree

 (1) Candidates must demonstrate proficiency in two languages (in addition to English and French).
 Proficiency is defined as the successful completion of one year of study at the college level or reading proficiency at the graduate level.
 Students must fulfill one language requirement no later than the beginning of their third term of study.
 The second language requirement must be satisfied before the prospectus can be approved.
 (2) During the first two years of study, students normally take sixteen term courses.
-These must include Old French and at least two graduate-level term courses outside the department.
+These must include Old French (FREN 610) and at least two graduate-level term courses outside the department.
 They may include one term of an approved language course taken as a means of fulfilling one of the language requirements, and as many as four graduate-level term courses outside the department.
 At the end of the first year of study, a grade of Honors must be obtained in at least two graduate term courses taught by core faculty within the French department.
 By the end of the second year, a grade of Honors must be obtained in at least four graduate term courses taught by core faculty within the French department.
 The total required number of Honors in French department courses taught by core faculty is thus four.
 (Core faculty are faculty appointed in French, as opposed to affiliated faculty.)
 (3) A qualifying oral examination takes place during the sixth term.
 The examination is designed to demonstrate students’ mastery of the French language, their knowledge and command of selected topics in literature, and their capacity to present and discuss texts and issues.
 (4) After having successfully passed the qualifying oral examination, students are required to submit a dissertation prospectus for approval, normally no later than the end of the term following the oral examination.

 In order to be admitted to candidacy for the Ph.D., students must complete all predissertation requirements, including the prospectus.
 Students must be admitted to candidacy by the end of the seventh term.